maiahirsch/maiahirsch.github.io/docs/lab12.md

 | 4.5  | 0.5  |Best — car stays upright up to 7 seconds|
 | 6.0  | 0.5  |Fast, overshoots and corrections are hard to implement|

 The general pattern I observed: too low Kp meant the motors were too slow to catch up.
-Too high Kp caused too many oscillations and the car overcorrected back and fourth.
+Too high Kp caused too many oscillations and the car overcorrected back and forth.
 Kd helped damp these oscillations, but if Kd was too high the car also did not have time to catch up.

 ## Flowchart